 What’s your Webmaker origin story?
 Toss it in the mix.

 Top / Image Credits: flickr photo by MuttyPitbull http://flickr.com/photos/78649802@N03/7205751268 shared under a Creative Commons (BY-NC) license

-The post "Webmaker Origin Stories; Do Things Not Happen For a Reason, Too?" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2015/05/webmaker-origin-stories/) on May 27, 2015.
+The post "Webmaker Origin Stories; Do Things Not Happen For a Reason, Too?" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2015/05/webmaker-origin-stories/) on May 27, 2015.